Avoid these common mistakes…

 When I attend a presentation, the first thing that captures my attention isn’t the speaker or the material.
 It’s the person who introduces the speaker.

 After giving more than few thousand speeches over the years, I’ve been struck by the many ways that different people introduce the same speaker.
 Some introductions energize the speaker and seem to leave the audience excited to hear from them.
 Other introductions inadvertently make it more difficult to deliver a successful speech.
 Your introduction is a mini-speech itself, it can set up the audience and the speaker for success.
 What you say matters.

 In my experience, the best introductions avoid these common mistakes:

 Don’t read it out loud!

-Often introducers walk up to the microphone with a written biography in hand then proceed to read it aloud, sadly often staggering through it.
+Often the person doing the introduction walks up to the microphone with a written biography in hand then proceed to read it aloud, sadly often staggering through it.

 As professional speaker, even I find it difficult read a written bio out loud, I can give a speech lasting 55 mins without a pause or slip – but reading aloud, oh no!

-Simple rule for introducers: Don’t do this.
+Simple rule for the introduction: Don’t do this.
 It is boring, bio’s (even short ones) are written to inform, not intrigue or inspire.
 Tease the audience, involve them, stir curiosity and never tell the speaker’s entire life history.